 - Return trips from resorts to the airport

-Disney's other transportation options once you're at the resort — Skyliner, monorail, boats and buses — will not be affected by the changes to Magical Express.
-But what if you want to visit SeaWorld Orlando, LEGOLAND Florida, Universal Orlando or take a day at Discovery Cove or go on an airboat?
+Disney still offers other free transportation options once you're at the resort — Skyliner, monorail, boats and buses.
+Universal Orlando also offers free transportation options between its parks and hotels with its water taxis and shuttle buses.
+But what if you want to visit SeaWorld Orlando, LEGOLAND Florida Resort or take a day at Discovery Cove or go on an airboat?
 There are a few limited options.

 If you have a ticket for Busch Gardens Tampa Bay, your park ticket gets you FREE transportation from select Orlando locations with Mears Taxi service.
 We love free stuff!
-Call (407) 422-2222.
-This shared-ride service is temporarily suspended, but keep checking as the situation changes.
+Call (407) 422-2222 or book online.
 You will have to get yourself to and from the Orlando pick-up locations, but that is going to be a lot less money than getting any other ride from Orlando to Tampa Bay.

-Another option along International Drive is the I-RIDE Trolley, which connects the ICON Park, SeaWorld Orlando, Aquatica Orlando, the Orange County Convention Center, the Orlando International Premium Outlets and the Orlando Vineland Premium Outlets.
-Both single ride fares and unlimited ride passes are available daily at low costs.
+Are you staying along International Drive?
+The I-RIDE Trolley connects the ICON Park, SeaWorld Orlando, Aquatica Orlando, the Orange County Convention Center, the Orlando International Premium Outlets and the Orlando Vineland Premium Outlets.
+Both single-ride fares and unlimited-ride passes are available daily at low costs.

 - Pros of shuttles are they can be convenient, sometimes free and you do not have to worry about car seats.